LiGaOg/libpmp/proposal.md

 * **`libmpk`'s solution to Protection key limitation: **
   * `libmpk` uses an application to virtualize the hardware protection key, it will call `mpk_mmap()` to create a new page group when a virtual key will be allocated to associate with the new group.
 The virtual key maintains the group's permission and used to hide the physical key.
 A cache-like structure is used to map the virtual key to hardware key, and it will make sure that the frequently updated virtual key will be mapped with a hardware key and the other will be switched out.
 Hence, the limitation is hidden by the virtual key.
   * `libmpk` implements its own `mpk_protect`, which calls `do_pkey_sync()` to do the inter-thread synchronization.
-In `do_pkey_sync`, the calling thread will send interrupt to other threads within a process and register the callback functions to change the content of PMP entries.
-When other threads are scheduled, they will respond to the interrupt and execute the callback functions to synchronize the PMP entries.
+In `do_pkey_sync`, the calling thread will send interrupt to other threads within a process and register the callback functions to change the content of memory protection keys.
+When other threads are scheduled, they will respond to the interrupt and execute the callback functions to synchronize the memory protection keys.

 <!--TODO: introduce solutions in libmpk-->